potatoeggy/eifueo/docs/sch3uz.md

  - units and uncertainties must be present in all calculations
  - simple operations such as averages and conversions (e.g., g to kg) do not need to be explained
- - the graph, if any, should span a full page and should directly answer the research question
+ - the graph, if any, should span at least half of the page (ideally the full page) and should directly answer the research question

 A final, reorganised, and processed data table should be present here, showing only relevant information.